Ask a doctor about a prescription for ESPIDIDOL 400 mg FILM-COATED TABLETS

 Frequency not known: Alteration of renal function tests.

-Until now, severe allergic reactions have not been reported with Espididol, although they cannot be ruled out.
-The manifestations of this type of side effect could be fever, skin rash, abdominal pain, severe headache, nausea, vomiting, angioedema, swelling of the face, tongue, and throat, difficulty breathing, asthma, palpitations, hypotension (lower than usual blood pressure) or shock.
+To date, no serious allergic reactions have been reported with Espididol, although they cannot be ruled out.
+The manifestations of this type of effect could be fever, skin rash, abdominal pain, intense and persistent headache, nausea, vomiting, angioedema, swelling of the face, tongue, and throat, difficulty breathing, asthma, palpitations, hypotension (lower than usual blood pressure), or shock.

 Discontinue treatment with Espididol and seek immediate medical attention if you notice any of the following symptoms: